The SEARCH for Grand Duke Mikhail Alexandrovich in Perm, Russia

 In 2014 we added a Russian team from Perm and Yekaterinburg consisting of an FSB Data Analyst, Colonel Alexander Mishchianski; an FSB Special Investigations Officer Colonel Andrey Bezmaternikh and Yurii Stepanov a geophysicist from Perm’s Gorny Institute, experts in the use of GPR (ground penetrating radar); two historians, Lubov Markova and Lubov Xhitrianova; a translator, two Clandestine Grave Specialists and a heavy equipment operator trained to follow archaeological excavation procedures.

-We will return to Perm in the summer of 2016 to continue our quest.
+With your help and donations we will return to Perm in the summer of 2019 to continue our quest.

 If you, the reader, are interested in our work and want to help us close a very sad chapter in world history - PLEASE DONATE- HELP US FIND GRAND DUKE MIKHAIL ALEXANDROVICH